| ||Format||Pages||Price|| |

-4.1 Blood and blood components are irradiated at predetermined doses to inactivate viable lymphocytes to help prevent transfusion-induced graft-versus-host disease (GVHD) in certain immunocompromised patients and those receiving related-donor products (. , )
+4.1 Blood and blood components are irradiated to predetermined absorbed doses to inactivate viable lymphocytes to help prevent transfusion-induced graft-versus-host disease (GVHD) in certain immunocompromised patients and those receiving related-donor products (. , )

 4.4 Blood irradiation specifications include a lower limit of absorbed dose, and may include an upper limit or central target dose.
-For a given application, any of these values may be prescribed by regulations that have been established on the basis of available scientific data.
-See 2.4.
+For a given application, any of these values may be prescribed by regulations that have been established on the basis of available scientific data (see ).

-4.6 Dosimetry is part of a measurement quality assurance program that is applied to ensure that the radiation process meets predetermined specifications (3).
+4.7 Dosimetry is part of a measurement management system that is applied to ensure that the radiation process meets predetermined specifications (see ISO/ASTM Practice ).

-4.8 Blood and blood components are usually chilled or frozen.
+4.8 Blood and blood components are usually irradiated in chilled or frozen condition.
 Care should be taken, therefore, to ensure that the dosimeters and radiation-sensitive indicators can be used under such temperature conditions.

-4.10 Most dosimeters have significant energy dependence at photon and electron energies less than 100 keV, so great care must be exercised when measuring absorbed dose in that energy range.
+4.10 Response of most dosimeters has significant energy dependence at photon energies of less than 100 keV, so proper care must be exercised when measuring absorbed dose in that energy range.